machinalis/iepy/docs/preprocess.rst

 As an result of NER, each document is added with information about all the found Named Entities (together with which tokens are involved in each occurrence).

-An automatic NER is used to find ocurrences of an entity in the text.
+An automatic NER is used to find occurrences of an entity in the text.

 The default pre-process uses the Stanford NER, check the Stanford CoreNLP's `documentation <http://nlp.stanford.edu/software/corenlp.shtml>`_ to find out which entity kinds are supported, but includes: